devbisme/DRMgr/README.md

 Selecting a design rule file (having the default suffix of `.kidr`) and then clicking the `Open` button will apply the settings in the file to the board currently open in PCBNEW.
+The state of the dialog checkboxes will determine which sections of the file will be applied to the board.

 ### Saving Design Rules